nf-core/ampliseq/docs/troubleshooting.md

 ## Required computational resources

 For learning a classifier from scratch for the appropriate primer pair (default) the pipeline requires 35GB memory.
-Other pipeline steps require a variable amount of memory increasing with number of samples, number of sequencing reads, number of sequencing runs, and sample complexity (number of unique sequences).
+Other pipeline steps require a variable amount of memory increasing with number of samples, number of sequencing reads, and sample complexity (number of unique sequences).

 When memory is limiting you can use a pre-trained classifier with `--classifier [Path/To/Classifier.qza]` and e.g. `--max_memory [15.GB]`.